MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-admins.md

 [!INCLUDE [Banner for top of topics](includes/banner.md)]

-Microsoft Cloud App Security supports role-based access control.
-This article provides instructions for setting access to the [Cloud App Security portal](https://portal.cloudappsecurity.com/) for your admins.
+Microsoft Defender for Cloud Apps supports role-based access control.
+This article provides instructions for setting access to the [Defender for Cloud Apps portal](https://portal.cloudappsecurity.com/) for your admins.
 For more information about assigning administrator roles, see the articles for [Azure Active Directory (Azure AD)](/azure/active-directory/roles/permissions-reference) and [Office 365](/microsoft-365/admin/add-users/assign-admin-roles).

 >[!IMPORTANT]
->We have changed the flow for adding external admins to Cloud App Security.
+>We have changed the flow for adding external admins to Defender for Cloud Apps.
 External admin not enrolled using the new process will be deleted by October 31st.
 For more information, see [Invite external admins](#invite-external-admins).

-## Office 365 and Azure AD roles with access to Cloud App Security
+## Office 365 and Azure AD roles with access to Defender for Cloud Apps

 > [!NOTE]
 >
-> - Office 365 and Azure AD roles aren't listed in the Cloud App Security **Manage admin access** page.
+> - Office 365 and Azure AD roles aren't listed in the Defender for Cloud Apps **Manage admin access** page.
 To assign roles in Office 365 or Azure Active Directory, go to the relevant RBAC settings for that service.
-> - Cloud App Security uses Azure Active Directory to determine the user's [directory level inactivity timeout setting](/azure/azure-portal/set-preferences#change-the-directory-timeout-setting-admin).
-If a user is configured in AAD to never sign out when inactive, the same setting will apply in Cloud App Security as well.
+> - Defender for Cloud Apps uses Azure Active Directory to determine the user's [directory level inactivity timeout setting](/azure/azure-portal/set-preferences#change-the-directory-timeout-setting-admin).
+If a user is configured in AAD to never sign out when inactive, the same setting will apply in Defender for Cloud Apps as well.

-By default, the following Office 365 and [Azure AD](/azure/active-directory/roles/permissions-reference) admin roles have access to Cloud App Security:
+By default, the following Office 365 and [Azure AD](/azure/active-directory/roles/permissions-reference) admin roles have access to Defender for Cloud Apps:

-- **Global administrator and Security administrator**: Administrators with **Full access** have full permissions in Cloud App Security.
+- **Global administrator and Security administrator**: Administrators with **Full access** have full permissions in Defender for Cloud Apps.
 They can add admins, add policies and settings, upload logs and perform governance actions, access and manage SIEM agents.

-- **Cloud App Security administrator**: Allows full access and permissions in Cloud App Security.
-This role grants full permissions to Cloud App Security, like the Azure AD **Global administrator** role.
-However, this role is scoped to Cloud App Security and won’t grant full permissions across other Microsoft security products.
+- **Cloud App Security administrator**: Allows full access and permissions in Defender for Cloud Apps.
+This role grants full permissions to Defender for Cloud Apps, like the Azure AD **Global administrator** role.
+However, this role is scoped to Defender for Cloud Apps and won't grant full permissions across other Microsoft security products.

 - **Compliance administrator**: Has read-only permissions and can manage alerts.
 Can't access Security recommendations for cloud platforms.
 Can create and modify file policies, allow file governance actions, and view all the built-in reports under Data Management.